thesilvercraft/SilverCraft.SilverBot/SilverBotDS/Objects/README.md

 ﻿This folder is supposed to hold stuff like the config, the splashes and the database.
-The classes subfolder is for files that only contain classes and no functions.
+The classes subfolder is for files that only contain classes.